NatanailM/NatanailM/README.md

-- Hi, I’m @Natanail
+- Hi, I’m Natanail
-- I'm 14 years old
+- I'm 15 years old
-- I’m currently learning Java
+- I’m know Java and I'm currently learning python

 <!---
 Zippy555/Zippy555 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.